 Children have an hour long maths session daily.
 Focus is on number bonds, addition, subtraction, place value and shape and measure.
 Learning revolves around practical activities which allow our children to explore number and related concepts in order to make discoveries for themselves.
 Through practical investigation we also introduce multiplication and division.

-PE is taken by a specialist teacher, either in the indoor hall, on the outdoor courts or on the field, depending on the skills/sport being taught.
+PE is taken by the class teacher, either in the indoor hall, on the outdoor playground or on the field, depending on the skills/sport being taught.
 The children take part in numerous sports events throughout the year and we hold our own sports afternoon at year end.

 Children throughout key stage 1 are for the most part expected to complete regular homework.
 This is usually used as an opportunity to consolidate learning from the previous week rather than to introduce new concepts.

 We are mindful of keeping parents up-to-date with school life.
 Therefore teachers send out a half-termly overview outlining news, events and topics to be studied, as well as a weekly overview detailing learning from the previous week.
-There are also twice yearly written reports and formal parents’ evenings.
+There is one yearly written report and three formal parents’ evenings.
 Parents are; of course, welcome into school to chat with their child’s teacher at any time throughout the year.